emiliootz/class-tech-loan/README.md

 # Class Tech Loan System
 A web application designed to help faculty members track and lend out tech equipment for UMass Boston

-## Overview
-This project is a web application designed to help faculty members track and lend out tech equipment such as laptops, adapters, and other items.

 ## Technologies Used
 - Node.js: Backend server
 - Express.js: Web framework